Gabaldonlab/meTAline/README.md

 # Benchmark

 At the end of the procedure you might want to know the resources that were used.
-A folder called "Benchmark" will be created containing for each of the results the follwing parameters:
+A folder called "Benchmark" will be created containing for each of the rules the following parameters:

 **s**	--> Running time in seconds